-Finally, visitor reaches to the purchase page, with the price of RMB 28,000, and payment option available.
+Finally, the visitor reaches the purchase page, with RMB 28,000 and payment options available.
 According to the page, both WeChat Pay and Alipay and accepted.
-Simply choose your payment option, and type in your contact info, your “Lady Dior Small” bag will be on the way.
+Choose your payment option, and type in your contact info; your “Lady Dior Small” bag will be on the way.

 Normally speaking, luxury brands are not very “pro eCommerce”.
-Because of that, here are a few breakthrough of Dior’s WeChat eCommerce tryout:
+Because of that, here are a few breakthroughs of Dior’s WeChat eCommerce tryout:

-Chanel on the other hand use WeChat to promote more on its jewelry and cosmetics
+Chanel, on the other hand, uses WeChat to promote more on its jewelry and cosmetics.

-3. Another thing different is: this time Dior has offered a complete online shopping experiences.
-A few luxury brands have done new product release campaign before, but more a “reserve online and pay full amount in offline store” style.
-Quite the contrary, “Lady Dior Small” is supported by online payment options like WeChat Pay and Alipay, and has nothing to do with offline.
+3. Another thing different is: this time, Dior has offered a complete online shopping experience.
+A few luxury brands have done new product release campaigns before, but more a “reserve online and pay full amount in offline store” style.
+Quite the contrary, “Lady Dior Small” is supported by online payment options like WeChat Pay and Alipay and has nothing to do with offline.

 Why Did Dior Choose WeChat?

-Clearly the top reason is: WeChat is the top social media platform in China now.
+Clearly, the top reason is: WeChat is the top social media platform in China now.
 With over 700 million monthly active users, this is a platform that any brand hopes to share a piece.
-Plus, the strong interaction and eCommerce function can help brand shoot for higher conversion rates.
+Plus, the strong interaction and eCommerce function can help brands shoot for higher conversion rates.

-The other important reason is: WeChat holds all kind of data of its users, which can make brands like Dior easier to advertise and to sell.
+The other important reason is that WeChat holds all kinds of data of its users, making brands like Dior easier to advertise and sell.

-For example, WeChat launched “WeChat Moments advertising”, giving any brand access to targeted audiences according to location, interest, age, gender, device and phone network in Beijing, Shanghai, and 35 first and second tier Chinese cites.
-For luxury brands like Dior, this new format of ad enables them to choose to target users by demographics in specific regions, therefore make the advertising way more valuable.
+For example, WeChat launched “WeChat Moments advertising,” giving any brand access to targeted audiences according to location, interest, age, gender, device, and phone network in Beijing, Shanghai, and 35 first and second-tier Chinese cities.
+For luxury brands like Dior, this new ad format enables them to choose to target users by demographics in specific regions, making the advertising way more valuable.